creynia/BookRemapper/README.md

 # BookRemapper

 Tool for remapping references from one book layout to another.
-Run with --example to generate an configuration file.
+Run with --example to generate a configuration file.

 Written in Python 3.7, not tested on Python 2.x.